Fearless Defenders: Publication history

 In April 2013, Marvel announced that the series would tie into the Age of Ultron crossover event with issue #4AU (May 2013).
-In the issue, it is revealed that the series villain, Caroline Le Fey is the daughter of Morgana le Fey and Dr. Doom.
+In the issue, it is revealed that the series villain, Caroline Le Fey is the daughter of Morgan le Fey and Doctor Doom.
 Bunn said, "I always knew Caroline would be a descendent of Morgan, but I didn't decide that she would actually be her daughter until a little later down the line.
 My original plan was to drop clues to her heritage over time...
 Then Age of Ultron happened, and that changed everything!
 I wanted the tie-in issue to have impact on the main series, and revealing Caroline's origins seemed to fit the bill."
 Bunn also said he wrote two versions of Hippolyta's confrontation with her father Ares; the first was darker and less action oriented but decided to go with the second as it better reflected the spirit of the series.

 The first story arc of The Fearless Defenders came to a close with issue #6 in July 2013.
 Bunn said, "The first arc has definitely been very Asgardian.
 That's just the nature of doing a story about Valkyrie.
 As we go into the next arc, I take the opportunity to show that there are stories for this team in any number of environments...
 Issues #7-#12, while they tell a complete story, we're going to do a series of done-in-one stories with those issues.
 Each of those issues will be pretty good jumping-on points for anybody."
 Issue #6 also featured the death of Annabelle Riggs, who Newsarama called "one of Marvel's few prominent lesbian characters", which drew a strong reaction from fans.
 In response Bunn wrote, "the fact that she was a lesbian didn’t even enter the equation for me, except that it was part of what made her who she was — just one part of many" with Pyle adding, "I feel very strongly that her sacrifice was very true to everything we love about her.
 As to whether the fact that she is a lesbian should have kept us from telling a story in which she died… in this particular case, not having this specific character sacrifice herself would have made for a story in which we were less emotionally invested."